 Clark Curry - Member of the Board

 Clark was born and raised in Oklahoma.
 He earned a bachelor’s degree in accounting from Central State College in Edmond, Oklahoma.
 Upon graduation he immediately found employment in the insurance industry.
-Now president of Curry Insurance Agency, he was appointed Chief Operations Officer of The John Birch Society in June, 2010.
-He has served as a member of the Executive Committee for several years.
-He has actively worked with state legislators the past thirty years on such issues as opposing the Equal Rights Amendment and opposing a Constitution Convention.
+After an insurance career of nearly fifty years associated with the same company, he was appointed Chief Operations Officer of The John Birch Society in June, 2010.
+He has served as a member of the Executive Committee of the National Council of The John Birch Society for several years.
+Clark currently serves as Chairman of The John Birch Society and Chief Strategy Officer of Freedom Project.
+Providing leadership for educational non-profits has been a passion of his for many years and he currently serves on the board of several corporations.
 Clark and his wife Janis were married in 1968.
-He is a church elder and they actively support a Christian school and several ministries.
+Clark is an elder at their church.
+They have two children and six grandchildren and reside in Edmond, Oklahoma.

 John F. McManus - Member of the Board